Synthetixio/SIPs/sips/sip-97.md

 ## Abstract

 By locking collateral into Synthetix, users can borrow synthetic assets (synths) against the value of their collateral.
 A borrower's debt is fixed at the time the loan is created.
 This is in contrast with the debt of an SNX staker, which fluctuates with the composition of the debt pool.
 Since borrowers assume no responsibility for maintenance of the debt pool they are ineligible to receive fees or rewards.
 Instead, they are charged interest in proportion with the risk that they introduce to the system, which is paid weekly to SNX stakers via the fee pool.

 Initially, the system will support borrowing sUSD/sETH against ETH and sUSD/sBTC against renBTC.
 We may also consider allowing sUSD to be borrowed against SNX as a fixed debt position.

 ## Motivation

+Until now, the Synthetix system has only supported a single collateral system (SNX <> sUSD).

-As Synthetix grows, the limitations of a single collateral system are becoming apparent.
+As Synthetix grows, the limitations of this system is becoming apparent.

-- SNX price volatility requires significant overcollateralisation, making the system relatively capital inefficient.
+- The price volatility of the Synthetix Network Token in comparison to other larger cap assets requires significant over-collateralisation, making the system relatively capital inefficient.
-- It introduces friction by requiring prospective traders to either exchange their assets directly for synths or buy and stake SNX.
+- There is significant friction to use the SNX system for trading/exchanging, requiring users to exchange their assets in third-party markets directly for synths or to participate in the SNX debt pool.

 As the two largest and most liquid assets, BTC and ETH are considerably less volatile than SNX and therefore can be borrowed against at lower collateralisation levels.
 They are also the most widely held assets, representing a huge market of potential traders.
 Allowing these users to access Synthetix whilst maintaining their BTC/ETH exposure will make the system more enticing.
 Having already successfully trialed ETH as collateral, we would like the system to be positioned to capture the increasing amount of tokenised Bitcoin that is entering Ethereum.